orgicus/PiCapture/README.md

 Note
 ====
-For the BGR24 encoding mode make sure you have updated your Pi to the latest version
+For the BGR encoding mode make sure you have updated your Pi to the latest version
 ```
 sudo rpi-update
 ```
+The color mode has been tested with firmware 3.10.36+ #665 and the conversion is on the GPU in this case.

 If for some reason you don't want to update, you can use this color callback:
 ```
 static void color_callback(MMAL_PORT_T *port, MMAL_BUFFER_HEADER_T *buffer) {